th5th/buildenv/README.md

 To summon a new C project, use:

-`$ buildenv new C TARGETDIR`
+`$ buildenv new C [TARGETDIR]`

 As you can see from the source code, this copies a tarball from the templates/C directory into the TARGETDIR, unpacks it, runs the mkbuildenv.sh script then deletes the tarball and mkbuildenv.sh.
 The C environment given creates a new git repo and commits an initial commit with the first bits in.

+If TARGETDIR is omitted, the current working directory is used.

 To create a type of project tarball in the first place use:

-`$ buildenv package TYPE TARGETDIR`
+`$ buildenv package TYPE [TARGETDIR]`

 This packs all the files in TARGETDIR up into a tarball which is stored under templates/TYPE, for later access by new.

-In either use case, if TARGETDIR is omitted, the current directory is used.
+If TARGETDIR is omitted, the TEMPLATEPATH/TYPE folder is repackaged, essentially updating the tarball to reflect any code changes made to the template files.

 I'm not sure how I feel about the update command so that's "undocumented" for now...